liberland/docs/regulations/drafts/order-on-governance-2.md

 1. The Minister of Interior's priority is to establish, maintain, and expand a Permanent Settlement in Liberland.
 A Permanent Settlement is defined as a collection of buildings, facilities, infrastructure, and communications, staffed by regular personnel and frequented by private settlers, providing at least a basic level of comfort for indefinite stays.
 2. This goal is achieved when we can accommodate 20 or more settlers indefinitely in conditions comparable to a one-star hotel.
-3. If the Minister is temporarily unable to fulfill this priority, the responsibility falls upon me.
+3. If the Minister is temporarily unable to fulfil this priority, the responsibility falls upon me.

 ### Article 4: Power and Power Management